vani-n/devopsteam/README.md

 # devopsteam
-my first testing repository
-my second testing repo line
-my new line in gitbash
+my first testing repository ,discription my second testing repo line from git hub my new line in gitbash
+This third line directly from github